 Your true goal isn’t just to keep the bank account topped up (that definitely helps).
 It’s working out how you can make more cash.
 How you can grow your business.

-A cash flow forecast isn’t just for short-term cash management.
+A cash flow forecast (and cash flow analysis) isn’t just for short-term cash management.
 It’s useful for mid-term planning and long-term strategy too.
 Investors often require 5 year projections because they want to see a concrete plan for growing the business.
 Not just how you’ll scrabble around for enough money for next month’s rent.

 The value in the cash flow forecasting process is really unlocked when you start modelling future business scenarios.
-Scenarios that help you understand and mitigate risk, but also help you work out when you can spend money on the activities that will accelerate your growth.
+When it comes to cash flow analysis, building different scenarios that help you understand and mitigate risk, but also help you work out when you can spend money on the activities that will accelerate your growth.